Alandorn-p/mobile-music-player/README.md

    ```sh
    npm start
    ```
-3. Open the Expo Go app and scan the QR code
+4. Open the Expo Go app and scan the QR code

+5. (Optionally) If you want to also download from youtube,  ([start the backend server](https://github.com/Alandorn-p/music_backend.git))